The four operations on perverse motives: Introduction

 of $\pH^0_\sP$, where $\sM(X)$ is an abelian category, $\pH^0_\sM$ is a homological functor and $\rat^\sM_X$ is a faithful exact functor.
-This kind of universal construction goes back to Freyd and is recalled in \sectionref{sec:CatPre}.
-As we see in \sectionref{sec:weights}, $\ell$-adic perverse sheaves can also be used to defined the category of perverse motives (see \definitionref{defi:perversel} and \propositionref{prop:independancel})
+This kind of universal construction goes back to Freyd and is recalled in \ref{sec:CatPre}.
+As we see in \ref{sec:weights}, $\ell$-adic perverse sheaves can also be used to defined the category of perverse motives (see \ref{defi:perversel} and \ref{prop:independancel}).

 Given a morphism of $k$-varieties $f:X\ra Y$, the four functors